Cunning077/HackPad/README.md

 ## Cad
 The hackpad comes in 3 pieces, the PCB, the top case, and the bottom, the pcb is fastened into the bottom through 5 rectangular blocks that screw into the sides of the bottom section case, the top and bottom are fastened together with 4 screws.
 ![Cad Image](assets/cadimg.png)
-(No current design for the case, if its popular maybe i will do one)
+(No current design for the case as in cosmetic look, if its popular maybe i will do one)

 ## PCB
 Pcb made in kicad